Brexit: Article 50 will be triggered next week

 European leaders have stepped up their rhetoric over the past week as the start of negotiations draws nearer.

-Last week, Donald Tusk, President of the European Council, said the EU would not be "intimidated" by threats from Britain that it would prefer to walk away from Brexit talks if it did not get its way.
+Last week, Tusk said the EU would not be "intimidated" by threats from Britain that it would prefer to walk away from Brexit talks if it did not get its way.

 And Juncker reiterated that view, insisting Britain would have to get used to be on the outside, looking in.